jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-utilities/jbetherc20splitspayer/events/distributetosplit.md

 * `group` is the property that joins multiple splits into one full group.
 * `split` is the [`JBSplit`](/protocol/api/data-structures/jbsplit.md) to which the distribution was made.
 * `amount` is the total token amount that was distributed to the split.
+* `defaultBeneficiary` is the address that'll be sent tokens if the split doesn't specify a recipient.
 * `caller` is the address that issued the transaction within which the event was emitted.